ntk148v/til/clickhouse/monitoring.md

 ## 6. Replica status

-- Replica queue size – clickhouse.replica.queue.size.
+- Replica queue size – asynchronous_metrics.ReplicasSumQueueSize.
 This metric represents the size of the queue for operations waiting to be performed.
 In this case, operations include inserting blocks of data, merges, and certain other actions.